Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-Sentence No. 2/2024 highlights, once again, the tightening of the scheme
+highlights, once again, the tightening of the scheme of allocation of

-delegation of administrative functions in environmental matters, allowing the
+administrative functions in environmental matters, allowing the interpreter to

 IDA ANGELA NICOTRA